gsoules/MkDocs/digital-archive/docs/relationships/relationships-editor.md

 -   The **_Type_** and **_Subject_** of the primary item
 -   The selected relationship
--   The recently viewed item
+-   The flagged item

 Based on the evaluation, the software:

 -   Populate the relationship selector (2) with only those relationships that the primary item  can be the source of
--   Displays an **_Add_** button next to recently viewed items that satisfy the rules to be the target of the primary item for the selected relationship
+-   Displays an **_Add_** button next to flagged items that satisfy the rules to be the target of the primary item for the selected relationship

 This mechanism ensures that you cannot add an invalid relationship.
 It does not, however, prevent you from adding an